Dominical letter: Dominical letter cycle

 Of course, "24 February" is not "counted twice".
 The 23rd is ante diem vii kalendas Martias, the next day in a leap year is a.d. bis sextum kal.
 Mart., the next day is the regular a.d.vi kal.
 Mart., and so to the end of the month.
-For example, in 2020 (=ED), all days preceding the leap day will correspond to a common-year E calendar, and all days afterward will correspond to a common-year D calendar.
+For example, in 2024 (=GF), all days preceding the leap day corresponded to a common-year G calendar, and all days afterward corresponded to a common-year F calendar.
+The same thing will happen in 2028 (=BA), for example all days preceding the leap day will correspond to a common-year B calendar, and all days afterward will correspond to a common-year A calendar.
 The relevant line of the Februarius page in the Kalendarium of a 1913 Breviarium Romanum reads: